peteragility/athena-etl-demo/README.md

 5. Now goto "Athena" in AWS Console, switch the workgroup to the workgroup named "athena-demo-workgroup-*", you will find all the raw data tables AND two curated tables in the table list on the left:
    - demo_order_table (partition by cretn_year and cretn_month)
    - demo_call_table (partition by start_year, start_month, start_day)
 6. Curated table data are stored under the S3 bucket's curated/ folder, you can have a look and see how partitioned table data is stored in S3.
-The curated table's data is in columnar file format: Parquet, and is compressed by SNAPPY.
-The data partitioning, columnar file format and compression are critical for the best performance of SQL querying in Athena.
+The curated table's data is in columnar Parquet file format with SNAPPY compression.
+The data partitioning, columnar Parquet format and compression are critical for the best performance of SQL processing in Athena.
 For more tips in Athena performance tuning, can refer to this [AWS Blog](https://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/).
 7. You can now execute any SQL queries in the Athena console on the raw or curated tables, you can try any SQL queries Athena is a serverless Presto engine on top of Amazon S3, you can refer to the following docs for SQL and datetime conversion syntax:
    - [SQL Reference for Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/ddl-sql-reference.html)
    - [Date and Time Functions and Operators on Presto](https://prestodb.io/docs/current/functions/datetime.html)